toddaustin/select-in-where-clause/README.md

 # Using a SELECT statement in a WHERE clause

 This snippet came about because I needed to reference the same table to select a store to get its Region, but then use the result of that query to SELECT all stores that had the same matching Region.
-All in one query.

-I found that you can nest select statements inside WHERE clauses, or as they are called, subqueries.
-I had not used them before.

 #### SQL Table: rStore